hbctraining/Intro-to-ChIPseq-flipped/CUT&RUN/Intro_to_CUT&RUN.md

 ## Analysis of CUT&RUN

+### Quality Control

+A number of metrics are used to evaluate the quality of a CUT&RUN dataset, including:

+* **Fragment size distribution.** The fragment size is measured by the start and end positions of a pair of reads in paired-end sequencing.
+Since the experimental protocol enriches short fragments, it is a routine to ensure that the fragment size is within the expected range (e.g., ≤ 120 bp).
+* **Adapter content percentage**.
+The percentage of reads retained after the read trimming step.
+For a good-quality dataset, the number of reads removed by trimming should be less than 10–15%, mostly corresponding to short fragments.
+* **Library size/sequence depth**
+* **Read duplication rate**.
+The read duplication rate is defined as the fraction of paired reads that have identical starts for the first mate and ends for the second mate.
+Data should typically have a low read duplication rate (10–15%), although the rate may be higher for factors with an affinity for low-complexity regions.
+* **Alignment percentage**.
+This should be > 80%.
+* **Number of peaks and FRiP**

 ### [CUT&RUNTools](https://github.com/fl-yu/CUT-RUNTools-2.0)
 An end-to-end computational pipeline specifically tailored to this technology.
 Latest version now available for single-cell analysis.
 CUT&RUNTools is implemented using Python, R, and BASH scripts.